spring-media/exercise-docker-registry/README.md

   - Vagrant box
 - The vms are created using the packer **virtualbox-iso** builder, based on the ubuntu-14.04.3-server-amd64 ISO
 - Docker is installed on the vm ([docs.docker.com](https://docs.docker.com/engine/installation/ubuntulinux/)
-- The "official" [Docker Registry project](https://github.com/docker/distribution/blob/master/docs/deploying.md) is used as the registry.
+- The "official" [Docker Registry project](https://github.com/docker/distribution/blob/master/docs/deploying.md) is used as the registry (registry:2 image).
 - Because of simplicity and speed of implementation, configuration/provisioning is done with Bash Shell scripts.
 Although I could rewrite them in Puppet if requested.

 ####Project Structure